ericwbailey/a11y-webring.club/README.md

 ## Credit

 This project is a fork of [Max Böck](https://mxb.dev/)'s [webring repo](https://github.com/maxboeck/webring/).
-Also a huge thank you to [Sarah Higley](https://sarahmhigley.com/) for help with debugging Netlify functions.
+Also a huge thank you to the following people:

+- [Sarah Higley](https://sarahmhigley.com/), for help with debugging Netlify functions.
+- [Seirdy](https://seirdy.one/), for referrer header advice.
+- [Steven Woodson](https://stevenwoodson.com/), for help with making adding webring members easier.